 *Please note that the full version of Virus Blocker uses a different database than Virus Blocker Lite and is significantly lighter on RAM.

 - Uninstall disabled applications.

 This will be anything that's installed but not running.
 If it's a temporary disabling, you can leave it, but if the app isn't going to be used in the near future we recommend uninstalling it entirely.

 - Uninstall applications that are running but have no rules enabled or otherwise aren't being used.

-Typical apps will include Firewall and Captive Portal.
+Typical apps will include Firewall, Captive Portal, and VPN apps.

 - Uninstall Spam Blocker and Phish Blocker if they're not being used.